ciaratamay/A-List/README.md

 ///testing build v 0.2 of my customisable multi-shop, shared grocery list app.
 No logins / sign ups.
 Free to use how you like, see licence for details.
 I'm not responsible for anything that comes from using this testing build of an app on your device.

-Security: Note that I won't be securing things beyond using secure passwords, which I don't have access to, I could probably look at the data in the database if I wanted to- I'm not focused on the security of shopping lists right now so please don't expect these lists to be particularly protected from hackers or anything.
-I will tighten up everything as and if I get out of testing.
-As I test things I may mess with and overwrite things which could cause you to lose lists, which I'll try not to do, but be warned.
+Note that passwords are secure, I can't see your lists or passwords, but if I wanted to, the way this is currently set up for tests, I probably could access the databases created from your lists if I wanted, and they probably need to be secured against other attacks if anyone cares about the security of shopping lists.
+It's not a priority right now so bear that in mind.
+Also note that as I'm building this and testing I might break things, sorry if I do.
+You'll automatically get the updated version every time I update.
+Email me (end of this doc) if you have some feedback / issues.

 Main Purpose:
 To create the shopping list app I wanted.